 I’ve got something the moms don’t.
 Something that makes me special in a hair chalk station, and perhaps explains the reason why the PTA president put me in charge of this booth.

 “Color your hair and color my beard!”
 I yell.

 “Just one ticket!
 One ticket and you can color my beard!”

 That got them.
-I’ve turned hair chalk into an interactive arts and craft exhibit.
-Pretty soon, other dads are getting their beard colored by the kids.
-By the end of the school carnival there is a marching band of chartreuse beards headed to the exits.
+I’ve turned hair chalk into an interactive arts and crafts exhibit.
+Pretty soon, other dads are getting their beards colored by the kids.
+By the end of the school carnival, there is a marching band of chartreuse beards headed to the exits.